rancher/rancher.github.io/rancher/rancher-ui/applications/stacks/adding-balancers/index.md

 Our load balancer has HAProxy software installed on the load balancer agent containers.
 The load balancer uses a round robin algorithm from HAProxy to select the target services.

-### Internal Load Balancers

-With Rancher, you have the ability to create an internal load balancer by setting the listening port(s) to `Internal`.
-When the listening port is set to internal, then the source port of the load balancer will not be published on the host.
-Therefore, for any internal load balancer on a host, only services on the same host will be able to access this load balancer.
-Any services on a different host will **not** be able to access the load balancer.

 ### Basic Load Balancing

-In the most basic use case, we can select as many listening ports and services as we'd like.
+Rancher supports L4 load balancing by simply adding listening ports and linking target services.
+We can add as many listening ports and services as we'd like.
 We've made the assumption that the access is set as `public` for every listening ports.
 The source port(s) of the load balancer will use the round robin algorithm to forward traffic to any service(s) on the target port mapped to the particular source port.

 **Example:**